TeachBooks/he-staff/book/some_content/Hiring/HigherFunctions/2RecruitmentPhase.md

 During the day, the candidates have to give a presentation and a trial lecture and they are interviewed.
 Note that there are set criteria for these positions, see related documents on the right side of [this intranet page](https://intranet.tudelft.nl/-/performance-wp-criteria?p_l_back_url=%2Fsearch%3Fq%3Dwp%2Bcriteria) (set language to NL if not visible)

 Think about which parts of the day will be attended by which part of the selection committee, as a group of 12 people can feel intimidating.
-For example, you can split the interviews into three separate interviews done by separate parts of the selection committee, the topics being: [education](DOC EDUCATION JOB INTERVIEW), [science](DOC SCIENCE JOB INTERVIEW) and [valorisation/leadership](DOC VAL/LEAD JOB INTERVIEW).
+For example, you can split the interviews into three separate interviews done by separate parts of the selection committee, the topics being: [education](../HigherFunctions/Appendices/SeparatedInterviews/SPV%20Education%20Questionaire%20-%2020221220.%20-final%20(2).docx), [research](../HigherFunctions/Appendices/SeparatedInterviews/SPV%20Research%20Questionaire%2020221220%20-%20final%20(2).docx) and [valorisation/leadership](../HigherFunctions/Appendices/SeparatedInterviews/SPV%20Leadership%20questionaire%2020221220%20-%20final%20(1).docx).

 Make clear what the presentation and trial lecture should contain.
 You can use part of the [invitation to the on campus interviews](INVITATION ON CAMPUS) for this step.

 Define what questions you will ask during the interviews.
 Deviate as little as possible from those questions to ensure equal treatment of all candidates.
-Example job interview questions can be found [here](tools - Example job interview questions)
+Example job interview questions can be found [here](../HigherFunctions/Appendices/3.%20%20ExampleQuestons_Interviews.pdf)

 Think about how the grading will be done.
-An example scoresheet can be found [here](tools – interview scoresheet).
+An example scoresheet can be found [here](../HigherFunctions/Appendices/2.%20interview_scoresheet_ACT.docx).

 Discuss the selection strategy with some members of the selection committee.